This blog was updated on February 23, 2023 to reflect updated features in the Standard and Advanced licenses.

 The usage of drones has become increasingly common in the past few years.
 As a result, there have been many advancements in the way drone data is collected, processed and shared across different industries and use cases.
 ArcGIS Drone2Map serves the evolving needs of users in many vertical markets by providing an easy-to-use workflow for GIS drone mapping in a desktop environment.

-As of the latest release (version 2022.1, released 23 June 2022), Drone2Map is now offered in two license levels: Standard and Advanced.
+Drone2Map is offered in two license levels: Standard and Advanced.
 In this blog, we’ll review the features in the two license levels and explore how to take advantage of them based on your business needs.

 FEATURES & BENEFITS – Advanced License

 Drone2Map Advanced provides the ability to generate 2D as well as 3D products.
-The Advanced license enables the generation of “True orthos” from RGB images, which show a top–down view of everything in the project area.
+Drone2Map (at either license level) enables the generation of “True orthos” from RGB images, which show a top–down view of everything in the project area.
 For projects that include buildings, this means the ortho will show the top of the building (no oblique views of building facades) in its correct horizontal position.
 To learn more about the three different types of ortho images you can create and the advantages of each, read this blog.

 When creating 2D outputs such as True orthos, digital surface models (DSMs) and digital terrain models (DTMs), here are some of the great features you get to work with:

 - You can process images that have been captured with any high-quality modern drone, as long as the images have GPS metadata, and the camera parameters (focal length & pixel size) are known.